Camp meeting: Background

 The movement of thousands of settlers to new territories without permanent villages of the types they knew meant they were without religious communities.
 Not only were there few authorized houses of worship, there were fewer ordained ministers to fill the pulpits.
 The "camp meeting" led by itinerant preachers was an innovative response to this situation.
 Word of mouth told there was to be a religious meeting at a certain location.
 Due to the primitive means of transportation, if the meeting was to be more than a few miles' distance from the homes of those attending, they would need to stay at the revival for its entire duration, or as long as they desired to remain.
 People generally camped out at or near the revival site, as on the frontier there were usually neither adequate accommodations nor the funds for frontier families to use them.
 People were attracted to large camp meetings from a wide area.
 Some came out of sincere religious devotion or interest, others out of curiosity and a desire for a break from the arduous frontier routine; the structure of the situation often resulted in new converts.

 Freed from daily routines for the duration of the meeting, participants could take part in almost continuous services, which resulted in high emotions; once one speaker was finished (often after several hours), another would often rise to take his place.

-Several ministers, sometimes from different denominations, provided virtually nonstop preaching and hymn singing during the day, in the evening, and late into the night.
-Attenders anticipated and had emotional conversion experiences, with crying, trances, and exaltation.

 Lee Sandlin gave an overview of the typical camp meeting in frontier America: